pactumjs/pactum/README.md

 });
 ```

-This library also offers

- * Custom Assertions
- * Retry Mechanism
- * Chaining Multiple Requests.
- * Data Management.

 Learn more about api testing with **pactum** at [API Testing](https://github.com/ASaiAnudeep/pactum/wiki/API-Testing)

+## Integration Testing

+Integration Testing is defined as a type of testing where software modules or components are logically integrated & tested.

+API Integration Testing has many aspects but usually involves passing data between tests or waiting for some action to be reflected in the system.

 ## Mock Server